Debt repayment

 Do investment through cautious and vigilant planning if you truly commit not to get in debt ever again.

 The credit card itself is an indiscreet loan.
 If you don’t pay it off within a month then you will have to pay interest on it.
 Regardless of how much you earn, if you go on making most of your payments via credit card, it tends to trouble you sooner or later.
+For example, carrying a balance on a large purchase like a $1,200 new sofa can easily cost you hundreds extra in interest over a year, far outweighing any “cashback” rewards.
+To break this cycle, try the “Pause” rule: remove your card details from online auto-fill settings to create a moment of friction before every purchase.

-Download an app to help you
+Download an App to Help You

 Here are some of the best apps which might be convenient for first time money-savers and investors:

-• Stock Market Simulator –You could practice with virtual funds investment to look how it actually works.
+• Stock Market Simulator You could practice with virtual funds investment to look how it actually works.
 This application is great for you if you are going to invest for the first time.

-• Acorns — This app makes you capable of linking your business debit/credit card.
+• Acorns This app makes you capable of linking your business debit/credit card.
 It rounds up all the regular purchases that your business makes and then capitalises the difference in your purchases into the portfolio of specific index funds.

-• PocketGuard — This is one of the best money management applications.
+• PocketGuard This is one of the best money management applications.
 You can make better fiscal decisions as you will be connected to each of your fiscal accounts.
 This application mechanically creates simple budgets while finding doable means for money saving.

 Lucky are the ones who have paid off all of their loans and now can live the life of their own choice.
 Kudos!
 NOW is the time to follow your dreams as you have no more financial pressure.
 Live and enjoy your life to its fullest and consider these steps so that you don’t end up in debt again.